-The Medical Assisting certificate program prepares individuals as multi-skilled health care practitioners who are competent in the urgent care, physician's office, hospital, and long-term care environment.
-The program enrolls twelve (12) students annually, and students will rotate through a variety of clinical settings during the medical assistant externship.
-Upon completion of the program, students are eligible to take the National Center Competency Test (NCCT) for certification as a Medical Assistant.
-Note: Admission to the program requires a criminal background check.
+The Medical Assistant certificate program prepares individuals as multi-skilled health care practitioners who are competent in urgent care, physician's office hospital and long term care environments.
+The Medical Assisting program will prepare students for work in hospitals, physician offices, urgent care facilities and nursing homes.
+Graduates will be prepared to perform traditional medical assistant responsibilities include administrative and clinical duties.
+Upon completion of the program, students are eligible to take the National Center Competency Test (NCCT) for certification.